 - Bake in the oven for 65-70 minutes or until golden brown.

 - Take out of oven and let the banana bread cool down in the bread pan for 10 minutes.
 Do not remove the banana bread from the bread pan during this 10 minute cool down period.
 Use oven mitts as the bread pan will be very hot coming out of the oven.
+FYI – Do not skip this step as the “cool down” completes the baking process.

 - After 10 minutes, remove the banana bread from the bread pan.
 Place the banana bread on a cooling rack in order to completely cool.
 This cool down may take 1-2 hours.
 Gently slide a silicon spatula between the banana bread and the bread pan walls if the banana bread is stuck in the pan.

-- Please read the tips section below for extra information on how to make this recipe successfully & to avoid common banana bread problems.
+- Please READ the tips section below for extra information on how to make this recipe successfully & to avoid common banana bread problems.

 If you liked this recipe, please leave a comment below & give us a 5 star rating.
 We LOVE to hear from people who have enjoyed our recipes!!
 Jump to comment section